DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * deca_top.vhd is a wrapper for the original Mist core.

   * Edit it and change the guest module name.
   * If the audio's super-loud and scratchy then you probably have a problem with signed vs unsigned.
 If it's unsigned and your DAC needs signed audio you'll need to invert the most significant bit.
   * AMR: deca_top.vhd will probably be nearly identical to the one for the Mist core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not Clock27 is defined with one input or two (annoyingly that varies from core to core!).

-  * If you need to extract 16 bit audio from the MiST core to feed an I2S transmitter it's a good idea to make use of this Verilog macro defined in DeMiSTify/Boards/deca/board_support.tcl

-    ```tcl
-    set_global_assignment -name VERILOG_MACRO  "DEMISTIFY_PARALLEL_AUDIO=1"
-    ```

-    Definitions in top mist core.
-The idea is to add the extra signals without breaking the core on MiST:

-    ```tcl
-    `ifdef DEMISTIFY_PARALLEL_AUDIO
-    `else
-    `endif
-    ```

-    AMR: Remember that on MiST that top file is the actual toplevel, so its signals are all physical pins on the FPGA.
-If they're not defined, Quartus will attempt to allocate unused pins to them, and fail because there aren't 32 spare pins.

-  * Generic map for substitute_mcu entity: SPI_FASTBIT
+  * Entity substitute_mcu

-    AMR: If the control module is driving SPI too fast for the guest core it will cause problems.  (e.g. the NES core uses a sysclk of just 21MHz for the data-IO module.)
+    * AMR: If the control module is driving SPI too fast for the guest core it will cause problems.  (e.g. the NES core uses a sysclk of just 21MHz for the data-IO module.)
 In the generic map for substitute_mcu in your deca_top, add this:   `SPI_FASTBIT=>3,`
       It defaults to 2, so changing it to 3 halves the speed of the fast-mode SPI comms.
+    * `SPI_INTERNALBIT=>2,`       --needed to avoid hungs on the OSD toguether with SPI_FASTBIT
+    * sysclk_frequency  It only affects the UART baud rate, so you can ignore it if you're not capturing debug messages.
+(Having said that, I generally have a board-specific toplevel PLL to create a 50MHz clock for the controller, and use the incoming clock directly if it happens to be 50MHz already.
+If it works OK at 12MHz, then fine, there's no reason to change it.)

 ### Changes in Mist core